ljw1004/csharpspec/csharp/classes.md

     ;
 ```

-A *constructor_declaration* may include a set of *attributes* (§17), a valid combination of the four access modifiers (§10.3.5), and an `extern` (§10.6.7) modifier.
+A *constructor_declaration* may include a set of *attributes* ([Attributes](attributes.md#attributes)), a valid combination of the four access modifiers ([Access modifiers](classes.md#access-modifiers)), and an `extern` ([External methods](classes.md#external-methods)) modifier.
 A constructor declaration is not permitted to include the same modifier multiple times.

 The *identifier* of a *constructor_declarator* must name the class in which the instance constructor is declared.
 If any other name is specified, a compile-time error occurs.

-The optional *formal_parameter_list* of an instance constructor is subject to the same rules as the *formal_parameter_list* of a method (§10.6).
-The formal parameter list defines the signature (§3.6) of an instance constructor and governs the process whereby overload resolution (§7.5.2) selects a particular instance constructor in an invocation.
+The optional *formal_parameter_list* of an instance constructor is subject to the same rules as the *formal_parameter_list* of a method ([Methods](classes.md#methods)).
+The formal parameter list defines the signature ([Signatures and overloading](basic-concepts.md#signatures-and-overloading)) of an instance constructor and governs the process whereby overload resolution ([Type inference](expressions.md#type-inference)) selects a particular instance constructor in an invocation.

-Each of the types referenced in the *formal_parameter_list* of an instance constructor must be at least as accessible as the constructor itself (§3.5.4).
+Each of the types referenced in the *formal_parameter_list* of an instance constructor must be at least as accessible as the constructor itself ([Accessibility constraints](basic-concepts.md#accessibility-constraints)).

 The optional *constructor_initializer* specifies another instance constructor to invoke before executing the statements given in the *constructor_body* of this instance constructor.
-This is described further in §10.11.1.
+This is described further in [Constructor initializers](classes.md#constructor-initializers).

 When a constructor declaration includes an `extern` modifier, the constructor is said to be an ***external constructor***.
 Because an external constructor declaration provides no actual implementation, its *constructor_body* consists of a semicolon.
 For all other constructors, the *constructor_body* consists of a *block* which specifies the statements to initialize a new instance of the class.
-This corresponds exactly to the *block* of an instance method with a `void` return type (§10.6.10).
+This corresponds exactly to the *block* of an instance method with a `void` return type ([Method body](classes.md#method-body)).

 Instance constructors are not inherited.
 Thus, a class has no instance constructors other than those actually declared in the class.
-If a class contains no instance constructor declarations, a default instance constructor is automatically provided (§10.11.4).
+If a class contains no instance constructor declarations, a default instance constructor is automatically provided ([Default constructors](classes.md#default-constructors)).

-Instance constructors are invoked by *object_creation_expression*s (§7.6.10.1) and through *constructor_initializer*s.
+Instance constructors are invoked by *object_creation_expression*s ([Object creation expressions](expressions.md#object-creation-expressions)) and through *constructor_initializer*s.

 ### Constructor initializers

 All instance constructors (except those for class `object`) implicitly include an invocation of another instance constructor immediately before the *constructor_body*.
 The constructor to implicitly invoke is determined by the *constructor_initializer*:

 *  An instance constructor initializer of the form `base(argument_list)` or `base()` causes an instance constructor from the direct base class to be invoked.
-That constructor is selected using *argument_list* if present and the overload resolution rules of §7.5.3.
-The set of candidate instance constructors consists of all accessible instance constructors contained in the direct base class, or the default constructor (§10.11.4), if no instance constructors are declared in the direct base class.
+That constructor is selected using *argument_list* if present and the overload resolution rules of [Overload resolution](expressions.md#overload-resolution).
+The set of candidate instance constructors consists of all accessible instance constructors contained in the direct base class, or the default constructor ([Default constructors](classes.md#default-constructors)), if no instance constructors are declared in the direct base class.
 If this set is empty, or if a single best instance constructor cannot be identified, a compile-time error occurs.
 *  An instance constructor initializer of the form `this(argument-list)` or `this()` causes an instance constructor from the class itself to be invoked.
-The constructor is selected using *argument_list* if present and the overload resolution rules of §7.5.3.
+The constructor is selected using *argument_list* if present and the overload resolution rules of [Overload resolution](expressions.md#overload-resolution).
 The set of candidate instance constructors consists of all accessible instance constructors declared in the class itself.
 If this set is empty, or if a single best instance constructor cannot be identified, a compile-time error occurs.
 If an instance constructor declaration includes a constructor initializer that invokes the constructor itself, a compile-time error occurs.

 If an instance constructor has no constructor initializer, a constructor initializer of the form `base()` is implicitly provided.
 Thus, an instance constructor declaration of the form
 ```csharp